selaere/vurlrs/README.md

 ### io

-`print` outputs its arguments to stdout, separated by spaces, with a trailing newline. `_printraw` outputs its arguments to stdout, without separators or newlines. `_printerr` and `_printerrraw` output to stderr instead.
+`print ...` outputs its arguments to stdout, separated by spaces, with a trailing newline. `_printraw` outputs its arguments to stdout, without separators or newlines. `_printerr` and `_printerrraw` output to stderr instead.

 `input` (no arguments) reads one line from stdin.

+`_time` gets the current unix time, as seconds.

 ### lists